Did you know that it can take a sloth up to a full month to digest one meal?

 Peppermint has been used for centuries as a digestive aid.
 An aromatic herb in the mint family, its leaves contain phenolic compounds, including rosmarinic acid and flavonoids such as luteolin and hesperidin.

 This herb’s leaves also contain essential oils, including menthol, menthone and limonene, which lend its distinctive invigorating fragrance.

 Peppermint may also help relieve digestive symptoms such as occasional gas, bloating and indigestion.

-Could GI Support for Cats and Dogs Help Your Pet Through Times of Occasional Loose Stools, Constipation and Vomiting?
+Actively Support Your Pet Through Episodes of Occasional Loose Stools, Constipation and Vomiting

-My unique formula has helped many of my patients over the years, and I believe it might help yours, too.
+My unique formula has helped many of my patients over the years, supporting their quick return to normal after brief episodes of GI trouble.

 - Organic Chamomile Flower